 Thus the standardised ratio for a particular area will show the percentage by which it differs from the experience found in the whole population.
-Taking an example, the Standardised Death Ratio for deaths of males in the City of Sydney was 254; that is, there were just over two and a half times the number of deaths of male residents of Sydney aged from 15 to 64 years (154 per cent more) than would have been the case had the New South Wales rates applied in Sydney.
+Taking an example, the Standardised Death Ratio for deaths of males in the New Norfolk [Part A] was 135: that is, there were 35 per cent more deaths of male residents of New Norfolk [Part A] aged from 15 to 64 years than would have been the case had the Tasmanian rates applied in New Norfolk.
 In other words, the ratio was substantially above the State average.

 The data for persons (ie. the total of females and males) have been standardised for both age and sex.
 That is, standardised ratios have been produced using separate details of the number of males and females in each age group.
 This eliminates distortion of the data which may occur where the illness or death experience of males and females is different (eg. as in the case for circulatory system disease among the population under 65 years of age).
-The ages used for all but the deaths data were generally each five year age group from 0 to 4 years to 80 to 84 years, and 85 years and over.
+The ages used for all but the deaths data were each five year age group from 0 to 4 years to 80 to 84 years, and 85 years and over.
 For the deaths data, the ages were the five year age groups for the population aged from 15 to 64 years for all but accidents, poisonings and violence (where a separate analysis was undertaken for 15 to 24 year olds) and infant deaths.
 In the case of infant deaths (deaths of children under 12 months of age), the Infant Death Rate was calculated; the Infant Death Rate is the number infant deaths per 1,000 live births.
 Standardised ratios (SRs) were not calculated for areas where fewer than five events (deaths, admissions, etc.) were expected from the State rates, because of the doubtful reliability of such small numbers.
 All cases were, however, retained in the analysis for the calculation of capital city and State/Territory totals and ratios.

 In some areas, however, high ratios are due to the relatively high proportion of Aboriginal and/or Torres Strait Islander people.
 This occurs because, in the methodology used, a standard population with a fixed age structure is introduced.
 The mortality or morbidity, etc., for a particular population (eg. people in an SLA) is then adjusted to allow for discrepancies in age structure between the standard and the particular population.
 When the particular population includes a sub group with a substantially different age structure and health experience (for example, mortality experience) the process is distorted.
 Indigenous people represent such a population.
 They have a substantially lower life expectancy than the total population, are a much younger population, have higher age-specific death rates at all ages and their average age at death is lower.
-However, since data relating to the Indigenous population is not adequately identified in, for example, death or hospital statistics, they cannot be analysed as a discrete group.
+However, since data relating to Indigenous people is not adequately identified in, for example, death or hospital statistics, they cannot be analysed as a discrete group.